-We have elected and intend to qualify to be taxed as a real estate investment trust, or REIT, for federal income tax purposes commencing with our taxable year ending on December 31, 2007.
+We intend to elect and qualify to be taxed as a real estate investment trust, or REIT, for federal income tax purposes.
 To assist us in qualifying as a REIT, ownership of our common stock by any person is generally limited to 9.8% in value or in number of shares, whichever is more restrictive, of any class or series of the outstanding shares of our capital stock.
 In addition, our charter contains various other restrictions on the ownership and transfer of our common stock, see "Description of Capital Stock-Restrictions on Ownership and Transfer."

 Investing in our common stock involves risks.
-See "Risk Factors" beginning on page 18 of this prospectus.
+See "Risk Factors" beginning on page 14 of this prospectus for a discussion of the following and other risks: